It’s a tough spot to be in. You know, or you’re reasonably sure, that the right move is to leave your marriage, but you don’t have any money.

 Consider a side hustle

-When you’re trying to leave a marriage with no money, it could be helpful to start a side hustle or get a part-time job.
+When you’re trying to leave a marriage with no money, it could be helpful to make extra money with a side hustle or get a part-time job.
 Side hustles are a great way to make some extra cash and pay for the divorce.
-If you’re the partner who’s moving out, it could help fund moving expenses, apartment living, and other financial burdens you might encounter throughout the divorce process.

 Just keep in mind that the extra income will have to be taken into account when the court is deciding on alimony and child support.
+Even a short-term gig, like seasonal work, could be helpful.

 Open a separate bank account

-You’ll want to put the money you’re earning into a separate checking or savings account that only you have access to.
-This keeps your money safe from your spouse in case things go sideways in the divorce.
 It also gets you a jumpstart on separating yourself from your spouse.
 You could redirect your work direct deposits into this account as well.
 It’s hard to financially disentangle yourself from your spouse, but this is a great first step.

 Opening a bank account is especially important if you’re leaving an abusive relationship.
 You don’t want your former partner withholding funds from you as a way of financial abuse as you’re trying to leave a difficult situation.